How to Clean and Re-Season a Cast Iron Skillet

 Notes

-• When you cook with your cast iron skillet, it’s best to warm the skillet and then add a layer of fat to the pan before adding your food.
-This helps things like eggs to not stick.
-So put your pan on the burner, have it warm up a bit (maybe a minute), add some grease/butter/oil, AND THEN add your egg.
+• When cooking with your cast iron skillet, it’s best to warm the skillet and then add a layer of fat to the pan before adding your food.
+This helps things like eggs not to stick.

-• You can reoil your cast iron as needed, if it’s looking a little dull, add a light layer of oil to the inside and outside and spread it around with a paper towel, no need to heat it again in the oven.
+• You can reoil your cast iron as needed.
+If it looks a little dull, add a light layer of oil to the inside and outside and spread it around with a paper towel.
+There is no need to heat it again in the oven.

 Nutrition